Jonathan C. Abbott

 Abbott joined WGBH as Vice President and General Manager in 1998, became Executive Vice President and COO in 2004, and was named President and CEO in October 2007.
 Prior to coming to WGBH, he served six years as Senior Vice President for Development and Corporate Relations at PBS and five years in senior management with San Francisco public station KQED.
 A longtime jazz enthusiast, he got his start in broadcasting in 1981 at Columbia University Station WKCR-FM.

 Ben Godley manages WGBH's overall operations and ensures that editorial teams and supporting departments work effectively to realize the organization's goals.
 Godley joined WGBH in 2008 as Executive Vice President and was named COO in 2010.
-He oversees WGBH’s New England-area program services (TV, radio, and Web) and the WGBH departments that manage the organization's strategy, finance, budgeting, development, administration, legal and business affairs, human resources, policy and planning, and marketing and communications, as well as WGBH's media access efforts on behalf of the 36 million Americans with hearing or vision impairments.
+He oversees WGBH’s New England-area program services (TV, radio, and Web) and the WGBH departments that manage the organization's strategy, finance, development, administration, legal and business affairs, human resources, digital and interactive media, and marketing and communications, as well as WGBH's media access efforts and other business services.

 Godley served in senior positions with Mitt Romney's presidential campaign after several years on the executive staff of the Massachusetts governor.
 Prior to his work in the political arena, he co-founded and was president and CEO of the award-winning agency CGN Marketing & Creative Services.
 He also has worked in marketing and management roles at IBM and at Hill and Knowlton and served on a number of local non-profit boards, including Big Brother Big Sister of Massachusetts Bay, the Massachusetts Children's Trust Fund, and Boston Medical Center.

 Vice President and General Manager for WGBH Enterprises